Steve Porcaro: Toto

+Other work

+After his departure from Toto, Porcaro composed music and arranged orchestration for such film/TV as Quentin Tarantino and Robert Rodriguez's From Dusk Till Dawn 2: Texas Blood Money, Eddie Murphy's Metro, and Jackie Chan's The Medallion.
+He also developed music for the television series Justified.

 He wrote the song "Human Nature", which appeared on Michael Jackson's Thriller album.
 The demo of "Human Nature" was sent to Quincy Jones via a cassette tape, which also included a few songs written by Paich.
 Jones was fielding material from various composers to consider for Thriller and elected to present "Human Nature" to Jackson.
 Porcaro said that he did not intend for Jones to hear his demo of "Human Nature" and explained that he placed the track on the back of the cassette as he lacked any other tapes to store the song.

 From 1982 to 2009, he composed or co-wrote many other songs for Jackson, including "Chicago 1945", "Dream Away", and "For All Time".
-In 2024, Porcaro sold the rights to all his music to the Jackson estate and publisher Primary Wave.
+In 2024, Porcaro sold the rights to all his music to the estate of Michael Jackson and publisher Primary Wave.

 In the early 2010s, he had surgery to remove a benign brain tumor, which resulted in him becoming deaf in his left ear.

 In 2010, Porcaro returned to play with Toto at live performances when they reformed for a tour in Europe to support Mike Porcaro, who was suffering from ALS.
 He performed on the band's 2015 studio album Toto XIV, co-writing and singing lead on "The Little Things" and co-writing/singing lead on the Japan-only bonus cut, "Bend".
 When the band dissolved in 2019 and regrouped in 2020, Porcaro did not return.

 In 2018, indie rock band Weezer covered Toto's "Africa", which was prompted by a fan campaign.
 Porcaro joined the band onstage for a performance on Jimmy Kimmel Live!.
 In 2024, Porcaro appeared on HBO Original documentary Music Box: Yacht Rock: A Dockumentary.